Kushalanagar: Etymology

 According to popular myth, the name was given by Hyder Ali who was camped there when he received news of the birth of his son Tipu and called it as Kushyal nagar (="town of gladness") But in reality, Tipu was born around 1750 while Hyder Ali entered Kodagu for the first time in the 1760s.
 After the British conquest of Coorg it was known as Fraserpet after Colonel James Stuart Fraser who was the Political Agent in Coorg around 1834.

 Geography

 Kushalanagar is located at 12.47°N 75.97°E. It has an average elevation of 844 metres (2726 feet).

 Kushalanagar is situated in the eastern part of Kodagu district.
 The town is generally flat, although a few areas are hilly.
 Kaveri river surrounds the town in all directions except the west.
-It is roughly 85 kilometres west of Mysuru, 220 kilometres west of Bengaluru and 170 kilometres east of Mangaluru.
+It is roughly 85 kilometres west of Mysore, 220 kilometres west of Bangalore and 170 kilometres east of Mangalore.